iatmachian/imunify360-doc-test/docs/dashboard/README.md

 <span class="notranslate">_Detect IPs behind CDN_</span> feature allows to recognize and block IPs with suspicious activity behind supported CDN providers.

-Starting from Imunify360 4.4 beta it is enabled by default for all new installations.

 To enable/disable it, tick the <span class="notranslate">_Detect IPs behind CDN_</span> checkbox.

 ![](/images/webshield.png)